 Mentors facilitate the training that trainees undertake in Semester 1 and Semester 2, during which they will learn core skills relating to charity analysis and company stock analysis respectively.
 Furthermore, Mentors will organise a presentation night for Trainees to present their findings and provide ongoing, constructive feedback to Trainees throughout the program to facilitate their learning process.
 By facilitating the selective Trainee Analyst Program and providing ongoing guidance and assistance, mentors provide trainees with opportunities to develop technical finance and professional skills.
 Through this, mentors invoke self-reflection of their core values, to instill a greater sense of global citizenship in the next generation of finance professionals.

-Trainees- From Week 4 Semester 1 to Week 12 Semester 2 (break between semesters).
-Approximately 2-4 hours per week commitment
+Trainees- From Week 3 in Semester 1 to Week 12 in Semester 2.
+NB* there is a break between semesters.
+Approx 2-4 hours per week commitment

 UNSW Business School